trdroid/ReactJS-Sample-Apps/courses-app/README.md

 gulp.task('default', ['html', 'connect']);      ----- 5
 ```

-1. Import the *gulp-connect* package
+1] Import the *gulp-connect* package

-2. Create a nested object "dev" that contains development related configurations.
+2] Create a nested object "dev" that contains development related configurations.

-3. Define a Gulp task called "connect" and pass it a function that has to be executed when the task is run.
+3] Define a Gulp task called "connect" and pass it a function that has to be executed when the task is run.

-4. In the function, start the local development server by calling the *server()* method on the *gulp-connect* instance and passing it a JSON to configure the server.
+4] In the function, start the local development server by calling the *server()* method on the *gulp-connect* instance and passing it a JSON to configure the server.

 *root* indicates the root path.
 The server can serve the files present in the root path.

 *port* indicates the port that the server would be listening on to serve the clients.

-5. Add the "connect" task to the list of task dependencies of the "default" task.
+5] Add the "connect" task to the list of task dependencies of the "default" task.
 The sequence of task execution is
-    * Run the "html" task to bundle all src/.html files and save them at dist/ folder.
+  * Run the "html" task to bundle all src/.html files and save at dist/ folder.
   * Run the "connect" task to start the server on the localhost that listens on a specified port

 Run *gulp* in the command line